Term of the Moment

 Miner Motherboard

-In 2018, Asus introduced its H370 Mining Master motherboard with support for 20 graphics cards via USB riser cables.
+In 2018, Asus introduced its H370 Mining Master motherboard with support for 20 graphics cards (GPUs) via USB riser cables.
 (Image courtesy of ASUSTeK Computer Inc.)